The Airfield is currently OPEN to visiting aircraft.

 Site Facilities & Attractions:

-On site is the world famous Shuttleworth Collection of airworthy vintage aircraft and working vehicles, Regency Swiss Garden and the Shuttleworth House – a grade ll* Victorian mansion.
-Also on-site we have the Woodland and Shrubbery Walks, Summer House and Lakeside Parkland.
+On site are the visitors attractions consisting of world famous Shuttleworth Collection of airworthy vintage aircraft and working vehicles, Regency Swiss Garden , Woodland and Shrubbery Walks, Summer House and Lakeside Parkland.
 60 acres in all!

-For children, we have a large play area, trails in the garden and acres of space to run around making it arguably the best family airfield to fly into in the country.
+For children, we also have trails in the Collection and Garden and, acres of space to run around in making it arguably the best family airfield to fly into in the country!

 Overnight Parking:

-Overnight parking is available at £15.00 per night, payable in the Shop during normal opening hours, see PPR page for further details.
+Overnight parking is available at £15.00 per night, payable in the Shop during normal opening hours.

 Note that the airfield is not monitored outside visitor opening hours and the Trust cannot accept any liability for damaged or stolen property.
 At all times aircraft are parked here at your own risk.